sethbrasile/PiFire/index.md

 And if you're interested in seeing more builds from other users, we have a discussions thread [here](https://github.com/nebhead/PiFire/discussions/28) where others have posted pictures of their unique builds.

+### Discord
+I've added a discord server [here](https://discord.gg/F9mbCrbrZS) which can be a great resource for all who want to get more information, want to share their own builds, or just chat about pellet cooking.
+Looking forward to seeing you there.

 ### Credits

-Web Application created by Ben Parmeter, copyright 2020, 2021.
+Web Application created by Ben Parmeter, copyright 2020, 2021, 2022.
 Check out my other projects on [github](https://github.com/nebhead).
 If you enjoy this software and feel the need to donate a cup of coffee, a frosty beer or a bottle of wine to the developer you can click [here](https://paypal.me/benparmeter).

 Of course, none of this project would be available without the wonderful and amazing folks below.
 If I forgot anyone please don't hesitate to let me know.